dixslyf/acush/docs.typ

 #test-case-image("cd-dash-no-oldpwd.png")

+Indeed, no directory change occurs and an error message is printed.

 #test-case[`cd` in a background job]

 Executing `cd` in a background job should not change the current working directory.

 #test-case-image("cd-bg.png")

+The screenshot demonstrates that indeed no directory change occurs.

 #test-case[`pwd` in a background job]

 Executing `pwd` in a background job should still print the current working directory.

 #test-case-image("pwd-bg.png")

+The screenshot demonstrates that `pwd` indeed still shows the correct current working directory.

 === `history`